sohail1822/Sohail-s-Nation-Restaurant-Website/README.md

 Sohail's Nation Restaurant Website
 This is the official website for Sohail's Nation Restaurant.
 The website is developed me Sohail Shaikh, i am a MERN Stack Developer.
-This Website Features my FrontEnd Skills.
+This Website Features my FrontEnd Skill.

 Features